Quote of the Week: There's acing it, and there's what you did. Kind of like shooting a cow with a Howitzer. (The Middleman, The Middleman)

 The Bill Engvall Show: Great juxtaposition of how cheesy and lame Bill is and really that is what is endearing about the show.
 Just a half an hour each week to turn off my brain and enjoy.
 Catch up on recent episodes over at TBS.com

 Pick for Next Week: ESPY Awards, Sunday (7/20) at 9:00 on ESPN: Yeah Justin Timberlake hosts, but hopefully the show can overcome that because the awards has been pretty solid in recent years.
-Expect Lance Armstrong, David Beckham, Jason Batman and Kristen Bell to show up.
+Expect Lance Armstrong, David Beckham, Jason Bateman and Kristen Bell to show up.
 Speaking of the former Ms. Veronica Mars, Amazon is having a sale on Crime Shows up to 50% off including all three seasons of Veronica Mars for under $20.